(Photo by Mathieu Acker from Pexels. Text and coloured boxes added to original).

-LGBTUA+ History Month is observed throughout February, it is an annual celebration of lesbian, gay, bisexual and trans history, and the history of the LGBTUA+ rights and related civil rights movements.
+LGBTQUA+ History Month is observed throughout February, it is an annual celebration of lesbian, gay, bisexual, and trans history, and the history of the LGBTQUA+ rights and related civil rights movements.

 The overall aim of LGBT History month is to promote equality and diversity for the benefit of the public.
 This is done by:

-- Increasing the visibility of LGBTUA+ people, their history, lives, and experiences in the curriculum and culture of educational and other institutions, and the wider community;
+- Increasing the visibility of LGBTQUA+ people, their history, lives, and experiences in the curriculum and culture of educational and other institutions, and the wider community.

-- Raising awareness and advancing education on matters affecting the LGBTUA+ community;
+- Raising awareness and advancing education on matters affecting the LGBTQUA+ community.

-Promoting the welfare of LGBTUA+ people, by ensuring that the education system recognises and enables LGBTUA+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.
+- Promoting the welfare of LGBTQUA+ people, by ensuring that the education system recognises and enables LGBTQUA+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.